-You should indicate items that can't help you, or extras not being worn, by turning the cards sideways.
+Similarly, some cards are labeled Vehicle.
+You may only use one Vehicle at a time, unless you have a card that lets you use more.
+You should indicate Items that can't help you, or extras not being worn, by turning the cards sideways.
 You may NOT change your used and carried items during a combat or while running away.
 You cannot discard Item cards "just because."
-You may sell items for a level, or give an item to another player who wants it.
-You may discard to power certain Class and Race abilities.
-And a Curse may force you to get rid of something!
+You may sell Items for a level, or give an item to another player who wants it.
+You may discard to power certain Class and Loyalty abilities.
+And a Trap may force you to get rid of something!

 Trading: You may trade Items (but not other cards) with other players.
 You may only trade Items from the table - not from your hand.
 You may trade at any time except when you're in combat - in fact, the best time to trade is when it's not your turn.
-Any Item you receive in a trade must go into play; you can't sell it until it's your turn.
+Any item you receive in a trade must go into play; you can't sell it until it's your turn.

-You may also give Items away without a trade, to bribe other players - "I'll give you Excalibur if you won't help Jill fight Loki!"
+You may also give items away without a trade, to bribe other players - "I'll give you my Flying Car if you won't help Bob fight Dr. Maybe!"

 You may show your hand to others.
 Like we could stop you.

 Selling Items for Levels: During your turn, you may discard items worth at least 1,000 Gold Pieces and immediately go up one level.
 If you discard (for instance) 1,100 Gold Pieces worth, you don't get change.
 But if you can manage 2,000 worth, you can go up two levels at once, and so on.
 You may sell items from your hand as well as those you are carrying.
 You may not sell items to go to Level 10.